graceoreilly/decision-tree/README.md

 # Decision Tree

 ## Medical Decision Tree Project
 This repository contains the development of an interactive decision tree and mapping tool designed to assist healthcare professionals in clinical decision-making.
-This is a freelance project commissioned by a paediatric doctor, this tool aims to streamline patient assessment processes by providing a clear, navigable pathway through complex medical decision points.
+This is a professional project requested by a paediatric doctor, this tool aims to streamline patient assessment processes by providing a clear, navigable pathway through complex medical decision points.
 This is currently NOT for clincial use, currently a work in progress, with ongoing development based on the client's feedback.

 Link to deployment: [Decision Tree](https://decision-tree-ten.vercel.app/)